Rabbittee/leet-codes/DataStructures/LinkedList/casper/739.Daily-Temperatures/README.md

 ### Time complexity

-There is a nested for loop inside the for loop, but the inner for loop only pop once, so the time complexity is `O(n)`.
+There is a nested for loop inside the for loop, and in the worst case, every element will be pushed and popped once, so the time complexity is `O(2n)` = `O(n)`.

 ### Space complexity